onelineoff/ModernJava/README.md

 * Unicode 10 support.

 # Java 12
+No major changes in this release.
+* String has new indent() and transform() methods.
+* Files class has new mismatch() method.
+* Collectors has a teeing() method for stream processing.

+# Java 13
+Various minor changes.
+* Unicode 12.1 support

+# Java 14
+* Switch expressions
+* More helpful NPE exceptions.
+* JFR Event Streaming

+# Java 15
+* Text Blocks
+* Records for immutable classes.
+* Sealed classes.

+# Java 16
+*

 ## TODO
 I could put a lot more time into this project, but it serves my purposes for now,